Published Articles

 Act 1: Be a kid and learn everything you can.

-Act 2: Graduate and go to college (if your parents can afford it or you and they take loans).
+Act 2: Graduate and go to college (if your parents can afford it or you and they

 Act 3: Build your career, work on saving money, pay off your debt.